bitflate/bitflate.github.io/_posts/2020-06-27-lending-does-not-work-without-inflation.md

 *Bitflate is a cryptocurrency with constant inflation of 7% per year.
 Its goal is to be a Medium of Exchange.*

-Traditional valued investors (e.g. Howard Marks) point out a problem with crypto assets: They have no cash flow.
+Traditional value investors (e.g. Howard Marks) point out a problem with crypto assets: They have no cash flow.
 There is no way to value these assets.
 The only use case is speculation.
 To address this problem, some crypto builders have worked on lending.
 Crypto owners can put their assets to work through lending.
 Borrowers can use the money for business activities.
 They pay interest to lenders.
 Crypto assets can generate cash flow through this mechanism.
 Lending seems to be a good way to create utilities for crypto assets.
 In this article, I point out the problem with existing crypto lending.
 I believe a potential solution is inflation.

 ### Crypto owners make money through SoV and interest